stratosphereips/stratocyberlab/README.md

 StratoCyberLab (SCL) is a local cyber range to test and practice your offensive and defensive cybersecurity skills.
 It was developed by the [Stratosphere Laboratory](https://www.stratosphereips.org/) with two primary goals:

-* To allow anyone to run local capture-the-flag challenges (_think Hack The Box, but local on your computer!_).
+* To allow anyone to run local capture-the-flag challenges (_think HackTheBox, but local on your computer!_).
 * To set up local security environments for students of the [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/) to follow weekly classes and practice hacking.

 <br>